-- 1. no solution if the last column of R contains a leading non-zero entry. - 2. unique solution if (1) does not holds and all variables are leading variables. - 3. infinitely many solutions if (1) does not holds and there exists at least one free variable.
+- 1. no solution if the last column of R contains a leading nonzero entry. - 2. unique solution if (1) does not holds and all variables are leading variables. - 3. infinitely many solutions if (1) does not hold and there exists at least one free variable.